IESE Business School: History

-After almost two decades of collaboration with Harvard, the bilingual Spanish-English MBA was introduced in 1980, and collaboration was extended to other North American universities such as the University of Michigan Business School, the MIT Sloan School of Management and NYU Stern School of Business.
-In 2001, the Global Executive MBA was established.
-At the same time, IESE developed in-company programmes for transnational companies in Spain and leading Spanish companies.
-In 2006, IESE launched an Advanced Management Programme (AMP) for senior managers in Poland, which has been running annually since then.
+After almost two decades of collaboration with Harvard, the bilingual Spanish-English MBA was introduced in 1980, and collaboration was extended to other North American universities such as the University of Michigan Ross Business School, the MIT Sloan School of Management and NYU Stern School of Business.

+IESE began offering programs in Madrid in 1974, opening a campus there in 1991.
+The school completed an expansion project in 2021, which doubled the size of the Madrid campus.
 In 2007, after expansion and renovation, the new Barcelona campus was inaugurated.
-In 2009, the Global CEO Program for Latin America was launched in partnership with CEIBS and Wharton.

 In the following years, the campuses in New York City (2010), Munich (2015), and São Paulo (in collaboration with ISE Business School), were consolidated and opened.

-In 2021, the expansion and opening of the new Madrid campus was completed.
+Since its founding, IESE has created an ecosystem to support entrepreneurs, such as providing seed capital to graduates with promising start-up ideas.
+It was one of the first schools outside the United States to offer a course on search funds.

+In 2009, the Africa Initiative was created to provide research and teaching support to associated schools on the Continent.
+This has included faculty training, joint program development, exchange opportunities, conferences and the Africa-focused research and teaching materials.

 In 2021, the Institute for Sustainability Leadership (ISL) was established to foster cooperation between academia and business.
 ISL researches and measures environmental targets, governance systems for sustainable cities and financial instruments for their development.

 In 2023, IESE launched the Artificial Intelligence and the Future of Management Initiative to explore how AI is impacting management.
 It also prepares executives to put Al to use in their companies in an ethical and socially responsible way.

+Organization

+The institution is governed by the Executive Committee and the Supervisory Board, established in 2023 to oversee the Executive Committee and the dean in strategic planning, execution and key decision-making.
+The Executive Committee is responsible for the strategic development, faculty recruitment, program portfolio and operations of the school.

+The International Advisory Board (IAB) and the Executive Committee of the IESE Alumni Association provide strategic guidance to the school's management on its initiatives, governance, education programs, institutional development and corporate sponsorship.
+The International Advisory Board (IAB) analyses the global socio-economic context from the perspective of business, emerging trends, entrepreneurial and executive education needs and innovation in the field of management and leadership.
+IAB members are managers and academics from Europe, the Americas, Africa and Asia.